Duc-Developer/init-frontend-app/templates/next-app-1/README.md

 # Introduction
-This is Nextjs's template using `bun`.
+This is Nextjs's template using `npm`.
 It's template generating by `create-frontend-app`.
 U can see more template [here](https://github.com/Duc-Developer/init-frontend-app)

 ## Dependencies
-required bun >=1.2.0
+@required -  node >= 20.18.3
+@required - npm 10.8.2

 | Package                  | Version  |
 |--------------------------|----------|